 I will often drive past Butterton Village on the B5053 heading to do some landscape photography.
 I will also occasionally drive though Butterton Village if im going to Manifold Valley or Wetton Mill.

-Butterton Village is a small remote village in the county of Staffordshire or Staffordshire Moorlands in the Southern region of the Peak District also known as the White Peaks.
+Butterton Village is a small remote village in Staffordshire Moorlands in the Southern region of the Peak District also known as the White Peaks.

 The last population count was from the 2001 census which was recorded at just over 200, some what less than in 1841 where a population of 388 was recorded.